 The Pavilion of Turkey at La Biennale di Venezia is coordinated and organised by the Istanbul Foundation for Culture and Arts (İKSV), and realised under the auspices of the Ministry of Culture and Tourism of the Republic of Turkey and the Ministry of Foreign Affairs.

-The 59th International Art Exhibition, La Biennale di Venezia will run between May-November 2021 and will be curated by Cecilia Alemani.
+The 59th International Art Exhibition, La Biennale di Venezia will run between April-November 2022 and will be curated by Cecilia Alemani.

 About Füsun Onur

 A graduate of Üsküdar American Academy for Girls, Onur studied Sculpture in the Academy of Fine Arts in Istanbul, became a student at Hadi Bara Atelier, and moved on to her post-graduate studies in Sculpture at the Maryland College of Art with a Fulbright scholarship in 1960.
 Her first solo exhibition was presented by Taksim Art Gallery in 1970, which was followed by participations in many other exhibitions such as the 7th Biennial of Young Artists in Paris (1971) and ‘Open Air Exhibitions’ organised by the Istanbul Archaeology Museums (1974 and 1977).
 Onur lives and works in Istanbul.